Update: July 25th, 2013 this article has been corrected to reflect Google is not at fault for Google Dorks.

 If you would like to view the full sized email screenshot and download it click here

-Did you know Google was violating your privacy?
-Do you think Google should be held responsible for this?
+Did you know Webmasters were violating your privacy?
+Do you think They should be held responsible for this?
 Let us know in the comments!